Dera Sacha Sauda: Allegations by Dera defectors

-2017 Conviction and subsequent riots
+2017 conviction and subsequent riots

 Its leader, Gurmeet Ram Rahim Singh, was accused of murder and convicted of rape by an Indian court.
 On 25 August 2017, a special Central Bureau of Investigation (CBI) court in Panchkula, Haryana, found him guilty of sexually assaulting two Dera sadhvis (female followers), one of whom had written to the then prime minister of India Atal Bihari Vajpayee about it in 2002.

 More than 150,000 followers of DSS had gathered at Panchkula, where the hearing was taking place, and a few other places.
 Upon learning of the court's verdict, they were involved in a mass riot which led to the death of at least 30 people and left more than 250 people seriously injured.

 The Punjab and Haryana High Court ordered all of DSS's properties to be attached to pay for the losses incurred due to the violence.
 A few incidents were reported in the Indian capital, New Delhi, which is 243 km away from the epicentre.

 The incident led to widespread criticism of the ruling government, in that, despite the high court's repeated warnings, it failed to gauge the severity of the situation, and failed to enforce Section 144 of the Criminal Procedure Code.
 The latter prohibits an assembly of any more than four people, and was in effect at the time of the verdict.

 Allegedly 400 followers of the sect have been castrated inside the sect’s headquarters to "bring them closer to god".
 One of the castrated men came forward and filed a complaint in court against the guru.
 According to India's Central Bureau of Investigation (CBI), the sect defended castrations as done to "safeguard female followers from possible sexual advances".

 On 4 September 2017, after receiving a 2-day notice from police to surrender weapons, DSS members turned in 67 firearms, almost half of which were licensed.
 Police confiscated 33 of the weapons.

 Teachings

-The Dera's teachings emphasise the recitation of sacred words and the achievement of transcendence.
+The Dera's teachings are primarily based on the teachings of Radha Soami or Sant Mat, which emphasise the recitation of sacred words and the achievement of transcendence.
 The devotees are asked to practice alcohol abstinence, vegetarianism, marital fidelity, and truth.
 They are also asked to abstain from ritualism and from making monetary religious donations (see Funding).

 During the satsang gatherings, the Guru of the Dera sits beneath Hindu, Sikh, Muslim and Christian symbols organised in a way that depicts him as the union of these religions.